npmcdn-to-unpkg-bot/colinwkirk-site/README.md

 # colinwkirk-site
-Personal website of Colin Kirk
+Personal website of Colin W. Kirk

 npm i to get artifacts (may need to install some globals)